tomferon/dotfiles/README.md

 In Profiles > Keys > General, Left Option Key should be set to Esc+, otherwise M-1 sends ¡, M-2 ™, etc.

+# bat & delta

+`bat` might need the cache to be rebuilt to pick up the theme by running `bat cache --build`.

 # Nix packages

 * bat